NFL draft: Compensatory picks

-In addition to the 32 selections in each of the seven rounds, a total of 32 compensatory picks are awarded to teams based on the players they lost and gained in free agency.
+In addition to the 32 selections in each of the seven rounds, a total of 32 compensatory selections are awarded to teams based on the players they lost and gained in free agency.
 The league defines a class of unrestricted free agents as "compensatory free agents" (CFA).
-Teams that have lost more compensatory free agents than they signed in the previous year receive between one and four picks somewhere in the third through seventh rounds.
+Teams that have lost more compensatory free agents than they signed in the previous year receive between one and four selections somewhere in the third through seventh rounds, but always at the end of each round.
 Teams that gain and lose equal numbers of players but lose higher-valued players can also be awarded a single seventh-round pick.
-Compensatory picks are awarded each year at the NFL annual meeting which is held at the end of March; typically, about three or four weeks before the draft.
-Compensatory picks can be traded; this began with the 2017 NFL Draft.
+Compensatory selections are awarded each year at the NFL annual meeting which is held at the end of March; typically, about three or four weeks before the draft.
+Compensatory selections can be traded; this began with the 2017 NFL draft.

-The placement of picks is determined by a proprietary formula based on the player's average annual salary, playing time, and postseason honors with his new team, with salary being the primary factor.
+The placement of selections is determined by a proprietary formula based on the player's average annual salary, playing time, and postseason honors with his new team, with salary being the primary factor.
 So, for example, a team that lost a linebacker who signed for $2.5 million per year in free agency might get a sixth-round compensatory pick, while a team that lost a wide receiver who signed for $5 million per year might receive a fourth-round pick.
-The formula used prior to the 2020 free agency season was never revealed by the NFL, though observers from outside the NFL have been able to reverse engineer it to some degree of certainty.
+The formula used prior to the 2020 free agency season was never revealed by the NFL, though observers from outside the NFL were able to reverse engineer it to some degree of certainty.
 The 2020 CBA explicitly provided the details of a new formula, still based primarily on salary.

-If fewer than 32 such picks are awarded, the remaining picks are awarded after the final Round 7 compensatory picks in the order in which teams would pick in a hypothetical eighth round of the draft; these picks are known as "supplemental compensatory selections".
-On two occasions, 33 compensatory picks have been awarded instead of 32:
+On two occasions, 33 compensatory selections have been awarded instead of 32: